 Furthermore, we justify the effectiveness of the proposed weight saliency map ($\mathbf m_\mathrm{S}$) in \eqref{eq: sal_map_hard} in Appendix\,\ref{sec: additional_classification} through the integration of $\mathbf m_\mathrm{S}$ into classical MU methods ({\FT}, {\RL}, {\GA}, and {\IU}).

 \textbf{Weight saliency mask is key to adapting MU for image generation.} In \textbf{Fig.\,\ref{fig: saliency map selection}}, we explore the influence of the weight saliency mask in {\ours} when transitioning to image generation.
 For comparison, we also include the random masking baseline.
-As we can see, the use of random masking in {\ours} could lead to unstable generation performance when the condition is set to the forgetting class `airplane' or other non-forgetting classes.
-First, the generation of noisy images may indicate over-forgetting, which contradicts the results obtained with {\retrain} as shown in Fig.\,\ref{fig: limitation_generation}.
-Second, when a non-forgetting class is specified, we notice the use of random masking degrades the generation quality, \textit{e.g.}, C2, C3, C6, and C7 in the figure.
+The use of random masking in {\ours} could lead to unstable generation performance when the condition is set to the forgetting class `airplane' or other non-forgetting classes.
+First, the generation of noisy images (I1-I4) may indicate over-forgetting, which contradicts the results obtained with {\retrain} as shown in Fig.\,\ref{fig: limitation_generation}.
+Second, when a non-forgetting class is specified, we notice the use of random masking degrades the generation quality, \textit{e.g.}, $C2$, $C3$, $C6$, and $C7$ in the figure.
 In contrast, our proposed {\ours}, which leverages a proper weight saliency map, outperforms the implementation that uses random masking.
 This highlights the significance of proper weight saliency in MU for image generation.

 Extended from Fig.\,\ref{fig: saliency map selection}, we quantify the unlearning performance of {\retrain}, ESD, and {\ours} using the two metrics introduced earlier, FID and UA, in Appendix\,\ref{sec: additional_generation}.
 With a comparable UA performance, it is worth highlighting that {\ours} significantly outperforms ESD in FID.
-ESD seems to exhibit instability when forgetting and may generate low-quality images.
-Furthermore, we refer readers to {Appendix\,\ref{sec: additional_settings}} for an ablation study on the sensitivity analysis of the weight saliency sparsity.
+ESD seems to exhibit instability when forgetting and learning low-quality images like CIFAR-10.
+We also investigate the selection of the sparsity ratio for weight saliency in Appendix\,\ref{sec: additional_settings}.